Efficient Deep Learning of Robust Policies from MPC using Imitation and Tube-Guided Data Augmentation: Introduction

 \section{Introduction}

-\Ac{MPC}~\cite{borrelli2017predictive, rawlings2017model} enables impressive performance on complex, agile robots~\cite{lopez2019dynamic, lopez2019adaptive, li2004iterative, kamel2017linear, minniti2019whole, williams2016aggressive}.
-However, its computational cost often limits the opportunities for onboard, real-time deployment~\cite{lco2020170:online}, or takes away critical computational resources needed by other components governing the autonomous system.
+\ac{MPC}~\cite{borrelli2017predictive, rawlings2017model} enables impressive performance on complex, agile robots~\cite{lopez2019dynamic, lopez2019adaptive, li2004iterative, kamel2017linear, minniti2019whole, williams2016aggressive}.
+However, its computational cost often limits the opportunities for onboard, real-time deployment\b{~\cite{ctx16203176620006761} on platforms with limited computation~\cite{chen2021collision, giernacki2017crazyflie}, or diverts critical computing power} needed by other components governing the autonomous system.
 Recent works have mitigated \ac{MPC}'s computational requirements by relying on computationally efficient \ac{DNN} policies that are trained to imitate task-relevant demonstrations generated by \ac{MPC} in an offline training phase.
 Such demonstrations are generally collected via \ac{IL}~\cite{kaufmann2020deep, ross2013learning, reske2021imitation}, where the \ac{MPC} acts as an expert that provides demonstrations, and the \ac{DNN} policy is treated as a student, trained via supervised learning.

-A common issue in existing \ac{IL} methods (e.g., \ac{BC}~\cite{pomerleau1989alvinn, osa2018algorithmic, bojarski2016end}, \ac{DAgger}~\cite{ross2011reduction}) is that they require to collect a relatively large number of \ac{MPC} demonstrations, even for a single task like tracking a specific trajectory.
-This drawback introduces two significant challenges: firstly, it requires a substantial number of queries to the computationally-expensive \ac{MPC} expert, demanding expensive training equipment.
-Secondly, it leads to a considerable volume of queries to the training environment, which restricts data collection in computationally-expensive simulations (e.g., fluid-simulators) or requires numerous hours of real-time demonstrations on the physical robot, making it impractical.
+A common issue in existing \ac{IL} methods (e.g., \ac{BC}~\cite{pomerleau1989alvinn, osa2018algorithmic, bojarski2016end}, \ac{DAgger}~\cite{ross2011reduction}) is that they require to collect a relatively large number of \ac{MPC} demonstrations, even for a single task like tracking a specific trajectory. \b{This sample-inefficiency introduces significant challenges: (i) it necessitates a substantial number of queries to the resource-intensive \ac{MPC} expert, requiring expensive training equipment; (ii) it hinders learning from very high-dimensional MPC experts; (iii) it results in a considerable volume of queries to the training environment, limiting data collection in computationally intensive simulations or demanding numerous hours of real-time demonstrations on a physical robot, which is impractical.
+Moreover, this approach complicates updating the policy when the MPC expert undergoes changes due to (iv) tuning or (v) model updates, or when (vi) performing new tasks is required, such as tracking different sets of trajectories.
+These aspects can be particularly critical in fields such as chemical and process control, where state dimension can reach $252$ and planning horizon of $140$ nodes \cite{VANANTWERP20001, WANG2023103049, ctx16203176620006761}, resulting in computationally intractable online optimization problems and offline policy generation procedures.}